Abdullah Shehab

 Mohamed Moselhy

-Consultant Cardiologist, Kalba Hospital, Sharjah, United Arab Emirates
+Senior Consultant Cardiologist, Head of Cardiology Unit, Kalba Hospital, Sharjah, United Arab Emirates

 Mohamed Moselhy